Roger Caron: Adaptations

 In September 2004, Canadian film company Paradox Pictures secured the rights to Go-Boy! and began work on a screenplay.
 The following month, Paradox entered a pitch competition at the Raindance Film Festival.
 The film adaptation, eponymously titled Go-Boy!, was pitched to a panel of judges that included Neil Jordan and the producer from Bend It Like Beckham, and came in first runner up out of 29 other submissions.

 Bingo!

 Bingo!
 The Horrifying Eyewitness Account of a Prison Riot (1985), released seven years after publishing Go-Boy!, is Caron's account of the 1971 Kingston Penitentiary riot.
 Originally part of Go-Boy!, Caron pieced together outtakes from the memoir, including a lengthy section about the Kingston riot, to tell the tale as a separate story.
 The book narrates the most violent prison riot in Canadian history at one of the oldest prisons in the country, from the perspective of Caron, himself an inmate at Kingston during the riot.
+Bingo is Canadian prisoner slang for a prison riot.
+Caron wrote that the three toughest prisoners at Kingston penitentiary in 1971 were Barrie MacKenzie, Brian Beaucage and Wayne Ford who were all "natural leaders" who were "not to be fucked with" by the other prisoners.

+In Bingo!, Caron emphatically denied the claims made by the media at the time that there was a massive number of homosexual gang rapes during the riot as he declared: "No rapes occurred during the riot.
+Any convict caught committing such an act would have been torn apart by the prison population in much the same fashion as an undesirable [prisoner slang for a child molester] would have been treated.
+Of course there was sex during the riot, but only among willing parties.
+If a blanket was hung over the door of a cell you didn't go in".

+In Bingo!, Caron wrote the prison barber, Billy Knight, who started the riot lost control as the uprising continued.
+Caron described a power struggle between MacKenzie, who wanted to surrender to save lives after it was made clear that the Crown had rejected most of Knight's demands vs. Beaucage who wanted the uprising to end in a bloodbath.
+Caron wrote about Beaucage's demands that: "What was building up inside the dome was a mass suicide pact orchestrated by the insane element".
+Caron wrote it was the Solicitor-General, Jean-Pierre Goyer, who was responsible for Knight losing control after he gave a speech saying that the government would not negotiate with Knight, which the other inmates such as Beaucage were aware of by listening to their transistor radios.
+After the riot ended, the prisoners were sent to the new Millhaven Institution where the prisoners were all beaten by the guards in violation of the Crown's promises that the prisoners at Kingston penitentiary would not be beaten if they surrendered peacefully.